-The school administration (principal, superintendent), in consultation with the school nurse, has the responsibility to refuse school admittance to students who have not received the required immunizations or who are not otherwise exempted.
-Unimmunized or partially immunized students whose private physicians certifies in writing that they are in the process of receiving the required immunizations, shall be allowed to attend school provided they receive the required immunizations when scheduled.
-They will be regarded as being in compliance with the law as long as they are actively pursuing the receipt of the immunizations.

-2. It is the responsibility of the school nurse to review the records and in form the parent/guardian if the student is not in compliance.
+- 1. The school administration (principal, superintendent), in consultation with the school nurse, has the responsibility to refuse school admittance to students who have not received the required immunizations or who are not, otherwise, exempted.
+Unimmunized, or partially immunized students, whose private physicians certify in writing they are in the process of receiving the required immunizations, shall be allowed to attend school, provided they receive the required immunizations when scheduled.
+They will be regarded as being in compliance with the law, as long as, they are actively pursuing the receipt of immunizations. - 2.
+It is the responsibility if the school nurse to review the records and inform the parent/guardian if the student is not in compliance.
 If the parent/guardian has difficulty obtaining the necessary immunizations, a choice of possible resources will be offered.
 Please refer to M.G.L.
 Chapter 76, Section 15, any student found to be in non-compliance with the immunization requirements is subject to immediate exclusion from school and shall not be readmitted until the parent or guardian satisfies the requirement of the statute or, in the alternative, provides evidence to substantiate an exemption as described above.